stevenschmatz/deep-rl-book/deep-q-networks.md

 ### The neural network architecture

 Since the function is approximating a Q function, we require that the input to the neural network be the state variables, and the output be the predicted Q-values.

-In the seminal DQN paper, the environment is the Arcade Learning Environment (ALE).
-ALE is a collection of Atari mini-games, such as